chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 }
 ```

-What we are doing is telling truffle to connect to RSK public node, having control of your recently created account. gasPrice is the price we pay for fees to the network, gas is the maximum gas we allow to spend on a transaction.
-The values are defaults used for RSK network.
-If we set this values wrongly, transactions may not be mined or waste too much funds.
+What we are doing is telling truffle to connect to RSK public node, and having control of your recently created account.
+"GasPrice" is the price we pay for fees to the network, and "gas" is the maximum gas we allow to spend on a transaction.
+The values are default used for RSK network.
+If we set these values wrongly, transactions may not be mined or waste too many funds.

 To check our connection let's open a Truffle console: